tnebooks/10th-science/content.en/carbon-and-its-compound/_index.md

 Soaps, which are prepared by the **_saponification of oils or fats with potassium salts, are known as soft soaps.
 They are used_** for cleansing the body.

-**Manufacture of soap KETTLE PROCESS:**
+**Manufacture of soap**

+**KETTLE PROCESS:**

 This is the oldest method.
 But, it is still widely used in the small scale preparation of

-167 **Carbon and its Compounds**

 soap.
-There are mainly, two steps to be followed in this process. **i) Saponification of oil:**
+There are mainly, two steps to be followed in this process.

+**i) Saponification of oil:**

 The oil, which is used in this process, is taken in an iron tank (kettle).
 The alkaline solution (10%) is added into the kettle, a little in excess.
 The mixture is boiled by passing steam through it.
 The oil gets hydrolysed after several hours of boiling.
-This process is called Saponification **ii) Salting out of soap:**
+This process is called Saponification

+**ii) Salting out of soap:**

 Common salt is then added to the boiling mixture.
 Soap is finally precipitated in the tank.
 After several hours the soap rises to the top of the liquid as a ‘curdy mass’.
 The neat soap is taken off from the top.
 It is then allowed to cool down.

 **Effect of hard water on soap**

 Hard water contains calcium and magnesium ions (Ca2+ and Mg2+) that limit the cleaning action of soap.
 When combined with soap, hard water develops a thin layer (precipitates of the metal ions) called ‘scum’, which leaves a deposit on the clothes or skin and does not easily rinse away.
 Over time, this can lead to the deterioration of the fabric and eventually ruin the clothes.
 On the other hand, detergents are made with chemicals that are not affected by hard water.
+**DO YOU KNOW**

-**_Why ordinary soap is not suitable for using with hard water?_** Ordinary soaps when treated

-with hard water, precipitate as salts of calcium and magnesium.
-They appear **at the surface of the cloth as sticky grey scum.
+**Why ordinary soap is not suitable for using with hard water?** Ordinary soaps when treated with hard water, precipitate as salts of calcium and magnesium. **They appear at the surface of the cloth as sticky grey scum.
 Thus, the soaps cannot be used** conveniently in hard water**.**

 ### Detergents